2022-23 Practising Certificate Renewals are open

 Information regarding online renewals

-Almost ??? of barristers have now completed their renewal.
+Currently, 33.8% of barristers have now submitted their Practising Certificate renewal.

 Early renewal is of great assistance to the staff in the Bar Association who are processing the renewals, so please complete this as early as you can.